devanandb/webpack-mix/readme.md

 ## Thanks

-This is a copy of [on GitHub](https://github.com/JeffreyWay/laravel-mix) without Laravel and Vue pieces.
+This is a copy of [Laravel Mix](https://github.com/JeffreyWay/laravel-mix) without Laravel and Vue pieces.